reasonableperson/courtdoc/submissions.md

 2. A decision-maker is normally entitled to treat government policy as a relevant consideration in the absence of statutory provision to the contrary.
-The propriety of paying regard to policy considerations is particular evidence where the power is entrusted to a Minister of the Crown responsible to Parliament.
+The propriety of paying regard to policy considerations is particularly evident where the power is entrusted to a Minister of the Crown responsible to Parliament.

     _Drake v Minister for Immigration and Ethnic Affairs_ (1979) 46 FLR 409, 420 \